 Consultations are collaborative and can be informal over the phone or highly involved with three- to four-person multidisciplinary physician team, patients, families and staff to help resolve conflict.

 Interpreters are also available, free of charge, for limited English speaking patients and family members, and can be arranged by the Ethics team upon request.

-Please note: The Ethics Support Service has no authority for clinical decisions.
+Please note: The Cheng Tsui Ethics Program has no authority for clinical decisions.
 The patient and/or family and doctors are the final decision makers.